-An independent valuation of fences and gates, drainage channels and drainage structure was performed by a Certified Practising Valuer from Tonkins Consulting, as at 30 June 2020.
+An independent valuation of fences and gates, drainage channels and drainage structures was performed by a Certified Practising Valuer from Jacobs Group (Australia) Pty Ltd, as at 30 June 2014.

 The valuer used depreciated replacement cost for fences and gates, drainage channels and drainage structures, due to there not being an active market.
 The depreciated replacement cost considered the need for ongoing provision of government services, specialised nature and restricted use of the assets, their size, condition and location.